Social-Evolution-and-Behavior/anTraX/docs/tracking.md

 antrax track <experiments> [OPTIONS]
 ```

 The `experiments` argument can be either a full path to an experimental directory, a full path to a text file with a list of experimental directories (all of which will run in parallel), or a full path to a folder that contains one or more experimental directories (all of which will run in parallel).
+Note that each of the experiments needs to be configures separately before running the batch job.

 The track command accepts the following options:

 `--nw <number of workers>`

-anTraX will parallelize the traking by video.
+anTraX will parallelize the tracking jobs by video.
 By default, it will use two MATLAB workers.
 Depending on your machine power, this can be changed by using this option.

 `--movlist <list of movie indices>`